Why Your High-Control Religious Upbringing Left You Feeling Starved for Love

 It’s a “because I said so” mentality that prioritizes discipline over understanding.

-The central belief here is that children should be seen and not heard, which can lead to a significant disconnect between parents and their children.
+The central belief here is that children should be seen and not heard, which can lead to a relational disconnect between parents and their children.

 In contrast, there are two other primary parenting styles that differ significantly from the authoritarian approach: permissive and authoritative.